HydroSysPotsdam/Forester/docs/_sources/editor.rst.txt

 * Under *Legend* you can change the default colorscale of the legend.
 Note, that this overwrites the colors of you entries and can not be reverted.
 * *Layout* settings affect the placement of the nodes.
 Level and branch space change the distance between nodes on the same level or branch.
 The option *dendrogram* places all leaves along one line.
 * The *path* settings change the style of links that connect nodes.
 You can update the shape of the links and encode information on the sample number with it.
+The option *linar* scales the line thickness with the sample number. `Scaled` does so too, but applies a scaling to equalize sample numbers with different magnitudes.
+With *colorcoded* enabled, the link is split into multiple lines whose thickness and color represent the classes that flow along this link.

 .. admonition:: Change the Global Settings
    :class: learn

    Place all leaves on one level for easier comparison.
-Enable flow colorcoding to see how the class distribution is affected by splits.
+Enable flow color-coding to see how the class distribution is affected by splits.

 .. card::
    :img-top: _static/global_settings.gif